-- A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets that are expected to be realised, or are intended to be sold or consumed within the normal operating cycle; - (b) Assets held mainly for trading purposes; - (c) Assets that are expected to be realised within twelve months from the balance sheet date; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be settled within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be deferred unconditionally for at least twelve months after the balance sheet date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets that are expected to be realised, or are intended to be sold or consumed within the normal operating cycle;

+- (b) Assets held mainly for trading activities; - (c) Assets that are expected to be realised within twelve months from the balance sheet date; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be settled within twelve months from the balance sheet date; - (d) Liabilities for which the repayment date cannot be deferred unconditionally for at least twelve months after the balance sheet date.